zerotier/libzt/TESTING.md

 ## Testing (using src/selftest.cpp)

-After building a static library
+After you build the static library, you can run:

- - `make tests`: Will output to `build/tests/selftest`
+ - `make tests`:

+ This will output `selftest` to `build/tests/`.

+ Using this, you can run the following tests:

 ***